iancenry/react-hooks/README.md

 - Passing state as props from parent components to child components as in the first example below works for very simple cases.
 If we had a lot of states, it doesnt make sense passing all of them as props since it will make the code unmaintainable.
 - The context api allows management of state more easily.
 - The codes are just examples, it is recommended to separate the context logic in a separate file.
+- createContext allows us to create a context.
+A context is a collection of states/information that you want to access throughout the whole tree of components inside the component you're in.

 ```jsx
 // Before